Tuesday, 24 March 2009

 salt and milled pepper

 Heat the oven to 180°C. Generously grease a large, deep muffin pan (or use paper muffin cups) with butter or oil.
 Mix all the ingredients together in a bowl.
-Fill each muffin cup to the brim, and press half a cherry tomato, cut side up, into the surface.
-Sprinkle with more cheddar.
-Bake at 180° C for 30 minutes, or until puffed and brown.
-Run a knife around the edge of each muffin while it's still hot.

 Makes 12 muffins.
-Store, covered, in the fridge.

-Notes:
+Cook's Notes:

-season these muffins generously with salt - they need more than you would think.
+• Season these muffins generously with salt - they need more than you would think.

-0 comments:
+2 comments: